 Note 1: Other than the CAL, the regulatory actions for plants in the Multiple/Repetitive Degraded Cornerstone column and IMC 0350 column are not mandatory agency actions.
 However, the regional office should consider each of these regulatory actions when significant new information regarding licensee performance becomes available.

 Note 2: The IMC 0350 Process column is included for illustrative purposes only and is not necessarily representative of the worst level of licensee performance.
 Plants under the IMC 0350 oversight process are considered outside the auspices of the ROP Action Matrix.
-See IMC 0350, Oversight of Operating Reactor Facilities in a Shutdown Condition with Performance Problems, for more detail.
+See IMC 0350, “Oversight of Operating Reactor Facilities in a Shutdown Condition with Performance Problems,” for more detail.

+Note 3: Figure 1 is the Action Matrix when the ROP was developed.
+IMC 0305 contains the current version of the Action Matrix.

+Note 4: The original terminology regarding minimal reduction in safety margin for Column 3 and significant reduction in safety margin for Column 4 was derived from the terminology in the conceptual model for evaluating licensee performance indications described in SECY-99-007.
+There was not an exact correlation between that model and the columns of the Action Matrix.
+Because the concept of safety margins can be confusing to the public, the terminology evolved to replace safety margins with safety performance.
+Ultimately, it was determined that Column 2 should be characterized as a minimal reduction in safety performance, while Column 3 would be a moderate reduction and Column 4 would be a significant reduction in safety performance.